 What are the best cheap women’s soccer cleats?

-While many of the top cleats from brands like Nike and Adidas can be pretty expensive, there are a number of good quality affordable cleat options.
+While many top cleats from brands like Nike and Adidas can be expensive, several good quality, affordable cleat options exist.

-The major soccer cleat brands offer less expensive versions of their top cleats, and there are a number of lesser-known brands that make excellent quality cleats.
+The major soccer cleat brands offer less expensive versions of their top cleats, and several lesser-known brands make excellent quality cleats.